AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "All we do is fight."

-Benji laughed, "That's all Alex every does is fight - or run
+Benji laughed, "That's all Alex every does is fight - or run away.
+Looks like he's doing both now at the same time now."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzQzNDA2NjksLTEzMDgyMzE1MTFdfQ
+eyJoaXN0b3J5IjpbLTEzMjgwMjA2NzIsLTEzMDgyMzE1MTFdfQ
 ==
 -->